nostr-dev-kit/ndk/docs/classes/NDKNip46Signer.md

 ▸ **user**(): `Promise`<[`NDKUser`](NDKUser.md)\>

-Getter for the user property.
+Get the user that is being published as

 #### Returns

 `Promise`<[`NDKUser`](NDKUser.md)\>

-A promise that resolves to the NDKUser instance.

 #### Implementation of